 Sleep is arguably one of the most important factors when it comes to your mood and mental health.
 Ensuring you’re getting enough sleep every night (around 8 hours) helps give you the mental fortitude and cognitive energy to deal with the stresses of the 9 to 5.

 Sometimes, what stresses us out at work begins with how we react to what’s happening at work.
-If you find yourself more sensitive to things happening at work, or easily overwhelmed with stress from seemingly small things, take a step back and look at your mental health.
+If you find yourself more sensitive to things happening at work, or feeling overwhelmed with stress from seemingly small things, take a step back and look at your mental health.

 There are other factors but most people who work hard don’t receive enough sleep.
 Take some time to ensure you’re in the proper headspace at work before determining that it’s actually your work that’s stressing you out.